As of September 2006, these are flights I have taken, and a bunch that I would like to take.

 Taken

 I haven’t written up enough of them.
 The first significant family trip was up to Fresno to get into Yosemite.
-We need to do that one again in the DiamondStar rather than in a thirty-year old Cherokee.
+We need to do that one again in a modern plane rather than in a thirty-year old Cherokee.
 The boys loved Yosemite (Nell was writing a lot of the time and saw less of the park), and there’s an airport that’s probably closer than the one we used.

 The first family trip in the DiamondStar was up to Monterey for the weekend and that was a stupendous adventure (complete with a night time diversion to a strange, un-towered airport that was mostly deserted, and a through-the-mist night time landing at Monterey’s airport after we thought that it was fogged in and we weren’t going to be able to land.
-I have neglected to write that trip up, which is nearly cirminal, but Nell has a lot of the details so I should be able to reconstruct it (I’ll add in the boring aviation stuff).
-It was so much fun that Rudy has mentioned a number of times that he would like to do it again.
-(He has also requested a diversion to Paso Robles because he loved the airport there.)
+It was so much fun that Rudy mentioned a number of times that he wanted to do it again (and we have).
+(He has also requested a diversion to Paso Robles because he loved the airport restaurant there (Matthew’s).
+It has since closed.)

 It’s a short flight, but it’s fun, so I’ve made it out to Catalina a bunch of times.
 The buffalo burgers get a little old, but the last time I went out (with Rudy, Adam and Sharalyn) we had a picnic off the end of the runway, looking out over the Pacific, and it was a wonderful spot to be.